jtnystrom/Discount/README.md

 The parameters `--minimizers` and `-m` have no effect on the final result of counting, but may impact performance.
 The minimizer set (universal hitting set) is used to split the input into bins.
 Discount will automatically select the most appropriate set from the given directory.
-A range of pre-generated sets for m = 9 and m = 10 are included.
+A range of pre-generated sets for k >= 19 are bundled with Discount.
 You can also generate your own PASHA set ([see below](#generating-a-universal-hitting-set)).

 All example commands shown here accept multiple input files.
 The FASTQ and FASTA formats are supported,